Skip to main content

 How to Choose Your First Peptide

-If this list feels overwhelming, narrow it down in three steps:
+If this list feels overwhelming, narrow it down in three steps.

-Step 1: Pick one goal.
 Not three — one.
 Weight loss, injury healing, muscle building, anti-aging, or cognitive enhancement.
 Your first peptide should target your top priority.

-Step 2: Match your experience level to the evidence tier.
 If you're new to peptides, start with compounds that have the strongest human evidence and the most established safety profiles.
 FDA-approved peptides (semaglutide, tirzepatide, PT-141, tesamorelin) have the most data behind them.
 The GH secretagogues (ipamorelin, CJC-1295) have extensive compounding and community history.
 BPC-157 and TB-500 are preclinical but are the most commonly used research peptides globally.

-Step 3: Don't stack on day one.
 Start with a single peptide (or one well-established pair like ipamorelin + CJC-1295).
 Run it for 12–16 weeks.
 Track results.
 Then decide whether to add, switch, or continue.

 2026 Regulatory Landscape

-What this means — and doesn't mean: Category 1 reclassification allows compounding but is not the same as FDA approval.
+Category 1 placement allows compounding but is not the same as FDA approval.
 These peptides still lack formal FDA approval for specific therapeutic indications.
 They would be available through compounding pharmacies with a prescription, not over-the-counter.
-As of April 2026, the formal FDA publication of the updated list is still pending.
-The announcement signals intent, but the legal status hasn't officially changed yet.
+As of May 2026, formal final-rule publication of the full updated list is still pending — the April action covered 12 compounds, but the broader list outcome will firm up at the July 2026 meeting.

-GLP-1 peptides are on a separate track.
 The Category 2 discussion does not affect semaglutide, tirzepatide, or other GLP-1 compounds.
 Those follow their own regulatory path as FDA-approved medications.

-What to do right now: Don't rush to gray-market sources based on this announcement.
-If formal reclassification happens, compounded peptides through licensed pharmacies with physician oversight will be the safest access path.
-For research-use peptides, quality sourcing through tested suppliers with Finnrick Analytics verification remains the standard.
+Don't rush to gray-market sources based on the announcement alone.
+If formal reclassification is finalized, compounded peptides through licensed pharmacies with physician oversight will be the safest access path.
+For research-use peptides, quality sourcing through Finnrick-tested suppliers remains the standard.
+See the PepPal news coverage of the April 15 FDA action and the March 2026 fact-check for full context.

 Frequently Asked Questions